How to Fill Out an MV-104 in New York

 What will happen if someone requests my MV-104 accident report within 4 years?
 NYS DMV will send you a letter telling you that you must file your report within 35 days to avoid suspension of your driver’s license.
 You must then file your MV-104 accident report.

 Note: If you do not file your MV-104 accident report, make sure that DMV has your current address and update your address if you move.
-Not only is that required but if DMV sends you a letter telling you to file your MV-104 and you don’t receive the letter, your license will be suspended.

 Should You Fill out Your MV-104 Accident Report Yourself?

 Not if you were injured.
-If you were injured in a motorcycle accident or car accident you should always have your attorney fill out and file the MV104 report for you.
+If you were injured in a motorcycle accident or car accident, you should always have your attorney fill out and file the MV104 report for you.

 The reason you should not fill out your accident report is that much of the information you fill out can be used against you in your accident case, even if you filled out the report truthfully and accurately! (see below)